amingolnari/amingolnari.github.io/_pages/cv.md

   -	Focused on independent research and professional development, working as a freelancer.
   -	Authored & supervised research papers.

-* **Machine Learning Specialist (Remote Researcher)**
-  *Ruhr University Bochum, Biopsychology Laboratory*
-  September 2021 – September 2022
-  - Analyzed fMRI and resting-state fMRI data to investigate neuroplasticity and spatial-attention patterns using SPM12 and FSL.
-Reviewed recent advancements in machine learning for neuroimaging to stay updated with evolving techniques.

-* **Researcher at DSP Laboratory**
-  *Digital Signal Processing Laboratory, Shahrood University of Technology*
-  February 2017 – January 2019
-  - Actively collaborated with researchers on projects involving machine learning and computer vision.
-  - Enhanced my skillset by implementing, exploring, and designing various machine vision and image & signal processing techniques, such as developing generative models for one-shot image face datasets.

-* **Electrical & Control Engineer - PLC Programmer**
-  *Mobtakeraan Faraaz Saaze Caspian San'at* (Freelance Power Engineer)
-  March 2012 – December 2014
-  - Leveraged electrical engineering expertise in freelance and industrial company settings as a part-time engineer.
-  - Successfully implemented an automation project to optimize a greenhouse environment through control of temperature, artificial fog, sunlight, and other factors using a Siemens PLC.
-  - Developed professional proficiency in Siemens PLCs and LOGO programming.

 # Licenses & Certifications